How to Assess your Manufacturing Risk – with FMEA

 That same message could be applied to FMEA.

-Outside of medical devices and products used in explosive atmospheres, FMEA isn’t required, but it is always recommended.
+Outside of medical devices, products used in explosive atmospheres, aviation, or other similar risk-prone uses, an FMEA isn’t required, but we tend to recommend them.

 Finding that level of acceptable risk